SecurityBrewery/catalyst-docs/docs/catalyst/admin/install.md

       5. Change the `S3_PASSWORD` to the value of `MINIO_ROOT_PASSWORD` set in the `minio` service.
       6. Change the `EMITTER_IO_KEY` to the key generated when creating the emitter license above.
       7. Change `INITIAL_API_KEY` to a random secret value.
-8. Run `docker-compose -f docker-compose.yml -f docker-compose-ssl.yml up`
+8. Run `docker-compose -f docker-compose.yml -f docker-compose-ssl.yml up`.
-9. Open keycloak (e.g. https://catalyst.example.org:9002) in your browser
+9. Open keycloak (e.g. https://catalyst.example.org:9002) in your browser.
-   1. Create a user
+   1. Create a user.
-10. Open catalyst (e.g. https://catalyst.example.org) in your browser
+10. Open catalyst (e.g. https://catalyst.example.org) in your browser.
-    1. Login with the created user
+    1. Login with the created user.